Good questions, even better answers

 Yes!
 There will be dedicated time to speak directly to the challenge owners in the days before the Hackathon (last week of November).

 If I win, can I give my prize to charity and if so, do you have a good tip?

 You are free to do what you like with your prize.
 There is no need to invest it in the follow up of the prototype, although we do stimulate people to try to take the next step.
 If you decide to go from “for good” to “feel good”, our charity of choice would be https://www.rainforesttrust.org

 I am quite competitive and like to win, what are the criteria of the jury?

-Creativity, Feasibility, Problem/Solution fit, Presentation & Mastering technology.
+Creativity, Feasibility, Problem/Solution fit, Presentation, Business viability, Prototyping & Technology application.
 So a well presented, out of the box solution, with beautiful code and instant satisfaction for the problem owner, after just a couple of more tweaks, will have a very good chance to win.

 Want to join our mission?